lightning/bolts/02-peer-protocol.md

 MAY omit this message.

 `serial_id` is a randomly chosen number which uniquely identifies this input.
-Inputs in the constructed transaction are sorted by `serial_id`.
+Inputs in the constructed transaction MUST be sorted by `serial_id`.

 `prevtx` is the serialized transaction that contains the output this input spends.
 Used to verify that the input is non-malleable.